 The Sand Transport Module calculates the resulting transport of non-cohesive materials based on the flow conditions found in the hydrodynamic calculations and, if included, wave conditions from wave calculations.

 5.1 Model Definition

-You have the option to calculate sand transport using two different model types:
+You have the option to calculate sand transport using three different model types:

+- Pure current

-- Pure current - Waves and current
+- Pure current Multi fraction/Multi layer

+- Waves and current

 You may also set some additional model parameters for the simulation.